Last Updated on February 20, 2025

 If you do fail, there are also some practical steps you can take to improve your chances of passing next time around.

 You may also wish to take your next test around a different route if there was something you found particularly tricky the first time around.
-Whilst the DVSA doesn’t provide specific test routes for you to practice, you’ll find lots of hints and tips on YouTube for particular test routes.
+Whilst the DVSA doesn’t provide specific test routes for you to practise, you’ll find lots of hints and tips on YouTube for particular test routes.

 Top tips for passing your test